 It has been said that when an area begins to revitalize, Artists Lead The Way, and in Riversdale they are out in front.
 As Saskatoon’s newest emerging hot spot for the arts, Riversdale has paintings, sculptures, and artistic expression right on the street.
 The area has the unique ability to allow creativity to flourish by offering affordable rents in extremely attractive and inspiring spaces that are well suited for independent artists.
-The community is highly supportive of the creative people of Saskatoon and encourage artistic expression through events like The Art Walk and Park(ing) Day.
+The community is highly supportive of the creative people of Saskatoon and encourage artistic expression through events like The Art Walk.
 This artistic flurry brings together other artists and artist co-ops allowing for collaborative projects to begin to sprout and grow.
 If you would like to see some of the splended artwork, take in a show, or get caught up in music, click

 here to see what's going on in Riversdale.

 Groups like Paved Arts give an artistic outlet and provide assistance to artist in the area who want to further develop their talents.
 The Riverhouse Gallery offers classes to budding new artists, who without, may never have found their calling in life.
 AKA Gallery showcases local artists and brings world class exhibits to the heart of Riversdale, for some in the community this is the only opportunity they will have to be exposed to art.
 The Stall Gallery features artists work in The 220 Co-Work Building from all over Saskatoon and many of their artists are home grown right here in Riversdale.

 Studio 914 (located at 914 20th Street West) is bursting at the with two live theatre companies.